mloetta/Atoms-v1/README.md

 - **Enjoy Pannie's Features:** Explore the various commands and features to enhance your Discord server.

 ## Support
-If you encounter any issues or have questions about Pannie, feel free to join our support server for assistance: [Pannie Support Server](https://discord.gg/xp7PqkjzzT).
+If you encounter any issues or have questions about Atoms, feel free to join our support server for assistance: [Atoms Support Server](https://discord.gg/xp7PqkjzzT).

 ## About
-Pannie is actively developed and maintained by our team of Discord enthusiasts.
+Atoms is actively developed and maintained by our team of Discord enthusiasts.
 We are committed to providing regular updates and improvements to ensure the best possible experience for our users.

 ## Get Involved
-- **Contribute:** Interested in contributing to Pannie's development?
+- **Contribute:** Interested in contributing to Atoms' development?
 Explore our GitHub repository.
-- **Feedback:** We welcome feedback and suggestions for improving Pannie.
+- **Feedback:** We welcome feedback and suggestions for improving Atoms.
 Let us know your thoughts in our support server or GitHub repository.

 ## Stay Connected
-Stay updated on the latest news, updates, and announcements regarding Pannie:
+Stay updated on the latest news, updates, and announcements regarding Atoms:
-- **Join our Discord server:** [Pannie Community](https://discord.gg/xp7PqkjzzT).
+- **Join our Discord server:** [Atoms Community](https://discord.gg/xp7PqkjzzT).

 Thank you for choosing Pannie to enhance your Discord server experience!